alphasingh/alphasingh/README.md

 ### About Me 🚀
 🎓 I’m an Open-Source enthusiast & a senior pursuing my Master's in Applied Computing at the [University of Windsor](https://www.uwindsor.ca/). </br>
-👨‍💻  I am passionate about Web Dev, DevOps, Problem solving, Start-ups & I enjoy learning new things. </br>
+👨‍💻  I am passionate about web development, DevOps, problem solving, start-ups & I enjoy learning new things. </br>

 ### My Experiences 🙌
 - [LeetCode contributor](https://github.com/LeetCode-Feedback/LeetCode-Feedback) - I love to solve problems on LeetCode and hence contribute to test cases and problem descriptions to help the LeetCode community.